Instructions for Authors

-Please look through the instructions for authors below, and then simply fill in the online form and follow the instructions to upload your manuscript.
-The manuscript itself should be submitted as a rich text (RTF format) or Word document, and any figures submitted should be saved as JPEG, GIF, TIF or EPS files.
+Please look through the instructions for authors below, and then simply follow the link from the 'Continue' button to the Journal of Virus Eradication Editorial Manager manuscript submission system and follow the instructions.
+The manuscript itself should be submitted as a rich text (RTF format) or Word document, with any tables or figures included in the main text document.

 During the submission process, the submitting author will be asked whether the work has been, or is being considered for publication elsewhere and will be required to state on behalf of all the authors that the work meets all relevant ethical guidelines and legal requirements.
 Please note that the journal seeks to follow the Code of Conduct and Best Practice Guidelines for Journal Editors

 Please note, any misconduct by authors in reporting their data, e.g. falsification of results, will lead to rejection of their manuscript and other consequences.
 The Editors will follow the Committee on Publication Ethic's Code of Conduct flowcharts and implement that advice when faced with cases of suspected misconduct.

 The content of the Journal is the work of the individual authors and is under the sole control of our independent and eminent Editorial Board.
 Contributions to the journal are judged on their own merits, regardless of funding, author affiliations or author relationships.
 While our open-access journal is free for authors and readers, and is funded by donations, sponsors and paid advertisements, no financial supporter of the journal has any input into its content.
 This is entirely under the control of the Editorial Board.

 Conflicts of interest and editors, authors and peer reviewers